 To be included in the review, a study had to provide all information needed to extract a SIR and associated standard error evaluating the combined risk of non-breast SPCs in female BC survivors.
 It also had to take clearly described steps to discern SPCs from recurrences or metastases of the first BC, use data predominantly on those aged 15 and above at BC diagnosis and be written in English.

 A study would be excluded if it evaluated SPC risks only in survivors of a non-invasive BC or only following a specific treatment of the first BC.
-Studies would also be excluded if data on primaries of order 3 or greater could not be excluded from their SPC risk estimates or if their data overlapped entirely with another accepted study.
+Studies would also be excluded if data on third or subsequent primaries could not be excluded from their SPC risk estimates or if their data overlapped entirely with another accepted study.

 Studies with data that partly but not fully overlapped were included in the review.
 In this case, the study with a greater sample size was the only one included in any meta-analyses.
 If this could not be established, the study including the most recent data was the one included.